 If there’s a place on Earth that’s perfectly suited for your first backing trip, it’s the California High Sierra.
 The Sierra Nevada receives nearly 300 days of sunshine.
-Wonderfully pleasant temps in the summer.
+Wonderfully pleasant temps in the summer as well as into fall.
 And on top of it all, compared to other mountain ranges you need to worry less about the wildlife.

 What Is Backpacking?